Methadone Withdrawal & Detox

 Factors Impacting Methadone Withdrawal

-The key determinant in how long methadone withdrawal will last is the degree of dependence that someone has developed.
+Withdrawal can vary dramatically from person to person.
+The key determinant of how long methadone withdrawal will last is the degree of dependence that someone has developed.
 Additional factors that affect the methadone withdrawal timeline include:

 • Methadone dosage